 A 2017 study in the Journal of Strength and Conditioning Research concluded that dynamic stretching results in a small increase in lower limb force production during treadmill running.
 For many runners, increase force production equates to faster running.

 However, a 2012 study in the same journal saw no difference between 15 minutes of dynamic stretching and 15 minutes of quiet sitting on a 30-minute time trial for well-trained male runners.
-Interestingly, the runners who performed dynamic stretching had a higher energy cost on the run – but that could be due to confounding variables.
+Interestingly, the runners who performed dynamic stretching had a higher energy cost on the run.
+However, that could be due to confounding variables.

 Timing does matter for dynamic stretches.
 A 2019 study in Research Quarterly for Exercise and Sport observed that a dynamic stretching routine (same one from the above 2015 study) led to a shorter time to exhaustion at 90% VO2max when performed after a warm-up run.
 Now, that’s just one study – not Gospel truth – and there could have been numerous confounding variables.
-It does suggest the idea that ideally runners should complete dynamic stretching before any running at all, not after a warm-up jog.
+It does suggest the idea that runners should complete dynamic stretching before any running at all.
 Independent of this study, many coaches suggest dynamic stretching prior to any running.
 (This differs from strides and drills, which are best done after a warm-up jog.)

 What are the Benefits of Dynamic Stretching?